-Whilst waiting for Santa to arrive, Bluey, Muffin, Bingo and Dad invent a game called Vernadah Santa.
-They play a few rounds of this game, with a few issues along the way, and enjoy their Christmas Eve.
+Whilst waiting for Santa to arrive, Bluey, Muffin, Bingo and Dad invent a game called Verandah Santa.
+They play a few rounds of this Christmas game, with a few issues along the way, and enjoy their Christmas Eve.

-This was not exactly what I expected but it was fun to read.
+This book was not exactly what I expected but it was fun to read.

 The heelers have all come together on Christmas Eve and are waiting with as much patience as possible for Santa to arrive.
 It is in discussing how Santa will come in when there is no chimney on the house that leads to the invention of the game Verandah Santa.
 The game is fun and something young children will probably want to play as soon as they hear this story!

-Through the game, there are some disputes amongst the young dogs which leads to ‘Santa only brings presents to good kids’ and some improved behaviour.
+Through games of Verandah Santa, there are some disputes amongst the young dogs which leads to ‘Santa only brings presents to good kids‘ and some improved behaviour.
 This sends some nice messages to kids, like the value of apologising and accepting apologies, in a way that kids will understand.
 What I like more though is Bluey’s parents teaching Bluey why they should be nice to others – that it’s not just because Santa is watching.
 Kids hearing that lesson are more likely to learn consideration and self control than those trying to be nice in order to get a gift.